 Where to Keep Buddha Statue in the House #3: Meditating Buddha

 Where to put these: Meditation Buddha idols can be placed at any quiet corner of the house.
-Ideally, where you can sit down to meditate or just relax.
+Ideally, where you can sit down to meditate or just relax, like a pooja room.
 You can also light candles or incense sticks to create an aura of serenity.

 Where to Keep Buddha Statue in the House #4: Calling the Earth to Witness or Bhumisparsha Buddha